Contrast-Security-OSS/docs/content/user/apps/manage/MergingApplications.md

 ## Unmerge Applications

-There are a couple of ways to unmerge either all or specific application modules from the **Master Application**.
+There are a couple of ways to unmerge either all or specific application modules from the master application.

 From the **Applications** page, click the **Unmerge** action in the row menu of any master application.
 By default, this will unmerge all application modules represented; however, there is also an option to specifically define which modules are unmerged.